HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 ### Service Files
-The current software version that supports flashing "BIOS" firmware and defines the Service File as "obmc-flash-host-bios@.service" which receives the "image id" as parameter.
+The current software version that supports flashing "BIOS" firmware and defines the Service File as "obmc-flash-bios@.service" which receives the "image id" as parameter.
 Having a generic devices/hosts list and supported image types coming from the inventory requires a unique Service File for all image types such as